No. 5 South Carolina women rally past No. 10 Kentucky 75-70

 The Gamecocks trailed 41-32 at halftime and 54-46 late in the third before closing the quarter with an 11-2 run, including five by Boston, for their first lead since the opening minutes.

+Rhyne Howard (32 points) hit a jumper to briefly put Kentucky up 58-57.
 Boston and Henderson then added four points each during an 12-2 spurt to open the fourth that helped withstand Kentucky’s late rally.

 Chasity Patterson scored eight consecutive points to get Kentucky within 69-68.
 LeLe Grissett answered with a baseline drive and Boston made a layup before Zia Cooke sealed it with two free throws with 10.3 seconds remaining.